 The important bit!

-The Italian conversation group meets twice weekly – on Tuesdays and Fridays at 3 pm via Zoom.
-We normally meet at the Owls Roost Café, Minehead, but while COVID restrictions are in place, we are meeting online, using Zoom.
+The Italian conversation group meets weekly – on Mondays at 10 am.
+We normally meet at the Owls Roost Café, Minehead.
 Please remember to check the Calendar in case of any late changes to schedule.

 Our group is led by Bettina Grieser Johns, and she may be contacted at 07405 035063, or by email at email@example.com.